Posts

 Image

-Samatva (equanimity) is a common thread that runs across the Gita.
-Lord Krishna highlights Samatva bhav , Samatva drishti and Samatva buddhi at various places.
+S amatva (equanimity) is a common thread that runs across the Gita.
+Lord Krishna highlights samatva-bhaav , samatva-drishti and samatva-buddhi at various places.
 Samatva is easy to understand but difficult to internalize.
-The degree of Samatva in us is an indicator of our progress in the spiritual journey.
-In the physical realm, most societies have accepted Samatva as equality before law for all citizens.
-Krishna gives many examples of Samatva when he says, the wise see as equal, the prey and the predators; pleasure and pain; profit and loss etc. The difficulty with humans is that we tend to identify with one or more artificial divisions based on culture, religion, caste, nationality, race and many more.
-The ability to overcome these divisions and to treat two different people equally, is the first step towards Samatva .
-This is naturally much deeper than exhibited behavior.
-The next level of progression in Samatva is an ability to see two people close to us wit
+The degree of samatva within us is an indicator of our progress on the spiritual journey.
+The Gita begins with our relationship to things, gradually extends that understanding to people, and ultimately teaches us to remain balanced in situations such as praise and criticism.
+Krishna asks us to regard gold and a stone alike, and to look upon a cow, an elephant, and a dog with equal vision -without assigning greater value to some and lesser value to others.
+In the case of people, the difficulty is that we tend to identify with one or more artificial divisions based on culture, religion, caste, nationality, race and gender.
+The ability to overcome the divisions and to treat two different people equally is the first step towards samatva.
+Krishna te...

 Image